MikeyMorg/CS549_Project/README.md

 Nothing Here!
 Yet!
 CS549
-Michael Morgan, Kevin Stratton, Yotam
+Michael Morgan, Kevin Stratton, Yotam Boiani

 Game Reccomendation model: a model that reccomends games based on the user's games that are played using a Kmeans clustering algorithm